KoljaB/RealtimeSTT/docs/engines/omnilingual-asr.md

 ```

 The extra is guarded with a non-Windows platform marker.
 On Windows, create or
-reuse a WSL2 environment and run the Omnilingual process there.
+reuse a Python 3.11.x WSL2 environment and run the Omnilingual process there.

 ## Basic Use